-Knit Unto Others is located in downtown Arkadelphia at 4th and Main next door to Bank of the Ozarks and down the street from Honeycomb Restaurant and Java Primo.
+Knit Unto Others is located in downtown Arkadelphia at 4th and Main Street.
+Next door to Bank of the Ozarks and down the street from Java Primo.

 Weekly Classes/Stitching Groups: